 Through participation in the Outdoor Outreach Leadership Program, we hope participants experience:

-- Increased confidence and ability to facilitate and lead outdoor adventures for youth in a safe and fun manner.
+- Increased confidence and ability to facilitate outdoor adventures for youth in a safe and fun manner.

 - Continued involvement and/or employment as an outdoor leader for Outdoor Outreach or similar organizations.

 - Increased perception of one’s ability to influence public policy and socio-economic barriers to accessing the outdoors.

 - Increased ability and willingness to communicate with decision makers and advocate the value and necessity of protecting outdoor spaces and sensitive ecosystems.

 - Increased self-confidence, self advocacy, self awareness, and positive self perception